A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Due to the COVID pandemic, the federal government was already giving states an extra 6.2% in federal matching funds for their non-expansion Medicaid populations.
 And if any of the remaining states expand Medicaid, the ARP will give them an additional 5% in federal matching funds for two years.
 Some of the holdout states have actively considered Medicaid expansion as a result, despite years of rejecting it.

-By late 2023, more than two years after the ARP was enacted, only Oklahoma, Missouri, South Dakota and North Carolina had newly expanded coverage (all are receiving the additional ARP funding as a result).
+By late 2024, more than three years after the ARP was enacted, only Oklahoma, Missouri, South Dakota and North Carolina had newly expanded coverage (all of them received or are receiving the additional ARP funding as a result).
 Oklahoma and Missouri had already scheduled Medicaid expansion to take effect in 2021, with the process underway before the ARP was enacted.

-Georgia implemented a partial Medicaid expansion in the summer of 2023, but Georgia imposes a work requirement for this population so total enrollment in the program is expected to remain significantly lower than it would be with full Medicaid expansion.
-And because Georgia has strings attached to its Medicaid “expansion,” there is still a coverage gap in the state.
-Georgia is not receiving the additional funding (or regular enhanced federal Medicaid expansion funding), since the state is not fully expanding Medicaid.
+Georgia implemented a partial Medicaid expansion in the summer of 2023, but Georgia imposes a work requirement for this population so total enrollment in the program is expected to remain significantly lower than it would be with full Medicaid expansion (as of mid-2024, only 4,231 people had enrolled in Georgia’s partial Medicaid expansion,5 which was a tiny fraction of the 175,000 people in the coverage gap in Georgia.4 Because Georgia has strings attached to its partial Medicaid “expansion,” there is still a coverage gap in the state.
+Georgia is not receiving the additional funding (or regular enhanced federal Medicaid expansion funding), since the state has not fully expanding Medicaid.
 States are not eligible for enhanced federal Medicaid expansion funding or the additional ARP funding unless they fully expand Medicaid to cover people up to 138% of the poverty level.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.